“Good company in a journey makes the way seem shorter.”

 A Final Note on Viator

-While their customer service is reasonably efficient, they add bureaucracy and cost when taking small, local tour providers.
+While their customer service is reasonably efficient, they add bureaucracy and cost when using small, local tour providers.
 If the tour cancels or changes, Viator may not notify you.
 It can be stressful to call Viator when you show up for a tour, unaware the local tour provider canceled the tour.
 (This happened to me three times).